12 Activities for Girls

 1. Pretend Play

-Make believe helps children learn to use symbols, which is important in language development.
-Pretend play also improves vocabulary, as children reach for words to explain what they are doing.
+Make-believe helps children develop symbol use, an indispensable building block for language skills.
+Pretend play also improves vocabulary as children think of words to describe what they’re doing.
 It can build empathy when children pretend to be someone other than themselves.
-Here are some ways that parents can encourage creative play.

 • Play with your child.
-Don’t just comment on your child’s play from your vantage point.
+Don’t just comment on their play from your vantage point.
 Get down on the floor and engage in the action.
+Having a playmate will help create more intricate stories and open the door for different roles to be played.

-• Don’t judge or direct.
+• Follow her lead and fuel her imagination.
 If your child says that a box is a mountain, don’t suggest that she use a pillow instead.
+Spur on her vision, show interest, gently guide her through suggestions.

 • Do ask questions.
 If your daughter pretends that her doll is injured, you can say, “Who can we get to help?”
-Don’t say, “Let’s take her to the doctor.”
+Don’t say, “Let’s take her to the doctor”.
+Open-ended questions that begin with “who, what, when, where and how” are best in these scenarios.

 2. Dolls and Stuffed Animals

 Many children also enjoy playing with miniature figures, which fall into the same category as dolls.
-These may be highly realistic, or they may be little more than painted wooden pegs.
-Children often like them because they fit easily into a pocket or backpack.
-Sometimes these small toys serve as security objects or transition objects, especially if a child isn’t allowed to carry around a larger toy.
+These may be highly realistic or nothing more than painted wooden pegs, and fit easily into a pocket or backpack.

-While stuffed animals may be used in ways similar to the ways dolls are used, they are also widely used as comfort objects.
-Children may give them names and become very attached to them.
+Stuffed animals commonly function as comfort objects, especially as security or bedtime companions.
+Children often name and attach strongly to one “special” stuffed toy.
 Many children hang on to one or more stuffed animals well into adulthood.
-They may no longer hold them or love on them, but they may be unwilling to part with them.
+They may no longer hold them or love them as before, but remain unwilling to part with them.

 3. Dollhouses

 Almost any little girl would be thrilled to have a dollhouse.
-Depending upon your skills, you might be able to build one or build some of the furniture for one.
+If you are confident in your skills, maybe try to build one or at least some of the furniture.
+I’m sure your little girl would love to have something made uniquely for her.
 Here’s what you need to know about the sizes of dollhouses.

 • 1:6 Scale.
-This means that one inch represents approximately 6 inches in real life.
+This means that one inch represents approximately 6 inches (ca. 15 cm) in real life.
 This size dollhouse will fit fashion dolls like Barbie.
 The larger scale can be easier to work with, but the finished dollhouse will require quite a lot of space.

 • 1:12 Scale.
-This is the most popular scale for dollhouses.
-Appropriate dolls will be around 5-6 inches.
-Many commercial dollhouses use this scale.
-Some collectible horse figurines are also available in this scale, in case your little one is a horse-lover.
+The most popular scale for dollhouses, accommodating dolls around 5 to 6 inches (ca. 13 to 15 cm).
+Many commercial dollhouses use this proportion.
+Some collectible horse figurines are also available in this scale, in case your little one is a horse lover.

 • 1:24 Scale.
-Sometimes called half scale, this size is used for collectible cars and other vehicles.
-Some toy companies use this scale also.
+Sometimes called half scale, this measurement is used for collectible cars and other vehicles.
+It’s the preferred scale for some toy companies.

 • Other Scales.
-Dollhouse accessories also come in 1:48 scale and even 1:144 scale, the so-called dollhouse-for-a-dollhouse scale.
-These scales are more for serious hobbyists and less for children.
+Dollhouse accessories also come in 1:48 and even 1:144 scale, the so-called dollhouse-for-a-dollhouse scale.
+These measurements are more for serious hobbyists and less for children.

 Knowing your child will help you choose the right dollhouse for her.
-Remember that what fascinates you as an adult may not appeal to a child.
+Remember that what fascinates you as an adult may not appeal to them.
 Children may prefer simple furnishings that are easy to handle.
-They may be frustrated by items that are hard to manipulate even if they are finely crafted and meticulously detailed.
-Of course, children below the age of three should not be given small toys as they are a choking hazard.
+They may be frustrated by items that are hard to manipulate, even if they are finely crafted and meticulously detailed.
+Of course, children under the age of three should not be given small toys as they are a choking hazard.

-You can buy dollhouse furnishings or DIY.
-If you choose DIY, you can either use your crafting skills to make something fabulous, or you can involve your daughter in making some easier furnishings.
-If you decide to let your daughter help, you may want to use some of these decorating ideas.
+You can buy dollhouse furnishings or make them your own.
+If you pick DIY, either use your crafting skills to make something fabulous, or involve your daughter in making some easier furnishings.
+Whatever you decide, here are some DIY dollhouse tips:

 • Wallpaper.
-It’s easy to paper the walls using scrapbook paper or good quality wrapping paper.
+Easily turn the walls into works of art using scrapbook paper or good quality wrapping paper.

 • Bathtub.
 Make a dolly bathtub by cutting out the bottom of a white plastic bottle.